gordonrankine/install-php/README.md

 - Checks the pre-requisite files are present and the file checksums match those in the Config.xml file.
 - Installs the required IIS Web Servers roles including management tools.
 - Extracts PHP zip file to PHP directory.
-- Copies preconfigure php.ini file to PHP directory.
+- Copies preconfigured php.ini file to PHP directory.
 - Sets the extension_dir in php.ini to the PHP directory.
 - Configures the Server System Environmental Variable.
 - Copies Wincache dll to PHP Ext directory.